 6. The Dumbo Octopus

 The Dumbo octopus looks like, well, you could say it looks like Dumbo, Disney’s elephant… except it doesn’t.
-It is the deepest living octopus, inhabiting the oceans at depths between 3,000 and 7,000 meters (9,800 to 23,000 feet).
+It is one of the deepest living octopuses, inhabiting the oceans at depths between 3,000 and 7,000 meters (9,800 to 23,000 feet).
 There are 17 species recognized in the genus

 7. The Giant Isopod